 How to Apply for Financial Aid

-For important details on specific financial aid programs please consult the College website (www.pbsc.edu/FinancialAid).
+For important details on specific financial aid programs, please visit www.pbsc.edu/FinancialAid.

-- Federal and state grants (These are funds that do not need to be paid back.)
+• Fderal and state grants – Funds that do not need to be repaid.

-- Federal Direct Loan or Parent PLUS Federal Loan (If you are seeking a student loan, additional information is available at https://studentaid.gov.)
+• Federal Direct Loans and Federal Direct Parent PLUS Loans – If you are seeking a student loan, additional information is available at https://studentaid.gov.

-The Office of Financial Aid will receive the result of the FAFSA to determine your federal and state grants, and Federal Direct Student and Parent (PLUS) loans and scholarship eligibility.
-(Stay abreast of all financial aid emails sent to your Workday inbox account.)
+The Office of Financial Aid will receive your FAFSA results to determine your eligibility for federal and state grants, Federal Direct Student and Parent PLUS Loans, and scholarships.
+Be sure to monitor your Workday student portal to check your financial aid status.

-For additional questions and answers, visit our Financial Aid webpage and click on Financial Literacy & Resources at www.pbsc.edu/FinancialAid.
+For additional questions and resources, visit our Financial Aid webpage and click on Financial Literacy & Resources at www.pbsc.edu/FinancialAid.

-***Please confirm that your contact information is up to date with the Registration Office.
+Please confirm that your contact information is up to date with the Registration Office.
 Your official name as listed on your Social Security card should be used on the FAFSA.
-Once you submit your FAFSA, the Department of Education will conduct a background check to confirm your name and date of birth with the Social Security office.
+Once you submit your FAFSA, the Department of Education will verify your name and date of birth with the Social Security Administration.

-Note: After submitting your FAFSA, you may get selected for verification by the Department of Education.
-The Office of Financial Aid retains the right to request any additional documentation deemed necessary to complete the review or verification of an application.
+Note: After submitting your FAFSA, you may be selected for verification by the Department of Education.
+The Office of Financial Aid reserves the right to request any additional documentation deemed necessary to complete the review or verification of your application.

 What do I have to do if I have been selected for verification?